Interatheriinae: Description

 Interatheriines were generally small to medium-sized interatheriids, and rarely exceeded the size of a groundhog.
 Compared with the other representatives of the suborder Typotheria, interatheriiness were mainly characterized by certain dental features, including the absence of roots in the anterior incisors.
 The skulls of interatheriines were usually equipped with full dentition.
 The best-known forms include Protypotherium, which was long-legged and vaguely rabbit-like in terms of appearance, and Interatherium, which was short-legged and weasel-like in terms of appearance, both from the Early Miocene.
 Other well-known genera are Cochilius, akin to the previous ones, and the bizarre Miocochilius, equipped with long two-toed legs, presumably an extreme adaptation to running.

 Taxonomy

 The subfamily Interatheriinae was established in 1887 by Florentino Ameghino.
 The Interatheriinae subfamily includes the most derived interatheriids, the most derived of which include Boleatherium, Caenophilus, Choichephilum, Cochilius, Interatherium, Juchuysillu, Miocochilius, and Protypotherium.
 According to Vera et al. 2017, the Interatheriinae is defined as "the most recent common ancestor of Eopachyrucos pliciferus and Interatherium robustum, and all of its descendants".

-The following cladogram of the Interatheriinae is based on Vera et al. 2017, showing the position of interatheriines.
+The following cladogram of the Interatheriinae is based on Vera et al. 2017.